 Can you take a train from Chiang Mai to Bangkok?

 Yes, Thai Railways operates trains through the day from Chiang Mai to Bangkok’s Hua Lamphong Railway Station.
 It’s a long journey, but you can book sleeper berths and travel overnight, saving yourself the cost of another night in a hotel, and it’s a very scenic journey when traveling in daylight.
-Compare ticket prices and berth options on our guide Chiang Mai to Bangkok by train.
+Compare ticket prices and train options in our guide Chiang Mai to Bangkok by train.

 How long is the bus ride from Chiang Mai to Bangkok?